 When I heard the chords stutter at the beginning of “Up There,” my jaw dropped.
 Post Malone received a gift from Pharrell Williams.
 This by far the most elegant production on the album, it’s like the instrumental equivalent of sinking into the seats of a Lexus and driving underneath a star-filled sky.
 Post raps slow, it’s almost as if he’s having a conversation more than spitting, but this delivery works well.
 Even if you don’t like Post, just hearing Pharrell with warm lushness for your eardrums is reason enough to press play.
 You can’t have a Post project without FKi 1st—he ushered the singer into the game—and their “No Option" collaboration bangs.

 Lyrically, Post doesn’t get too deep—his subject palette is still lacking.
-Yet there’s dread that comes with the drugs, sadness within the self-indulgence, heartbreak that comes after all the partying, and new problems along with new success; it’s not all private parties and celebration.
+Yet there’s dread that comes with the drugs; sadness within the self-indulgence; heartbreak that comes after all the partying; new problems along with new success.
+It’s not all private parties and celebration.